Was your online experience interrupted by an annoying 403 error?

 - Incorrect file permissions.

-What Are the Different Versions of 403 Forbidden Errors?
+What Are the Different Variations of 403 Forbidden Errors?

-You may encounter 403 forbidden errors in different versions; some of these are:
+You may encounter 403 forbidden errors in different variations.
+Some of these are:

 - 403 Forbidden